Karaka-Management/Organization-Guide/Policies & Guidelines/Confidentiality Policy.md

 * Shred confidential documents when they're no longer needed
 * Make sure you only view confidential information on secure devices
 * Only disclose information to other members when it's necessary and authorized
-* Return confidential documents befor leaving or discontinuing the relationship with the organization and delete copies from personal devices.
+* Return confidential documents before leaving or discontinuing the relationship with the organization and delete copies from personal devices.

 ## Don'ts